serverless/blog/posts/2019-01-23-serverless-san-francisco-workshop.md

 ---
-title: "Serverless 1-day workshop on March 1"
+title: "Register for the Serverless workshop on March 1 in San Francisco!"
 description: "We're hosting a day long serverless workshop in San Francisco on March 1.
 Register today!"
 date: 2019-01-23
 thumbnail: ''